I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt_sercx_waitmask.md

 To register an <i>EvtSerCxWaitmask</i> callback function, the controller driver calls the <a href="..\sercx\nf-sercx-sercxinitialize.md">SerCxInitialize</a> method during the <a href="..\wdfdriver\nc-wdfdriver-evt_wdf_driver_device_add.md">EvtDriverDeviceAdd</a> callback.

-The function type for this callback is declared in Sercx.h, as follows.

-To define an <i>EvtSerCxWaitmask</i> callback function that is named <code>MyEvtSerCxWaitmask</code>, you must first provide a function declaration that <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV) and other verification tools require, as follows.

-Then, implement your callback function as follows.

-For more information about SDV requirements for function declarations, see <a href="https://msdn.microsoft.com/73a408ba-0219-4fde-8dad-ca330e4e67c3">Declaring Functions Using Function Role Types for KMDF Drivers</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |